datapastry/datapastry.github.io/_posts/2019-08-06-do-you-need-a-data-scientist.md

 But let’s be serious for a few seconds.

-As a principal/lead/generally quite awesome data scientist, I receive a lot of requests for help with data science.
+As a Principal/Lead/Generally Quite Awesome Data Scientist, I receive a lot of requests for help with data science.
 Typically the conversation goes something like this:

 Me: “HELLO I’M ISKANDER HOW MAY I HELP YOU!!!”